15.1. Problems with Compilation¶

 OPENMC_CROSS_SECTIONS environment variable.

-To reliably validate a geometry input, it is best to run the problem in
+Another method to check for overlapping cells in a geometry is to run the problem in

 geometry debugging mode with the

 --geometry-debug command-line options.
 This will enable checks for